 The US and Italian governments share taxpayer info, while Italian banks pass on their US account holders' account info to the IRS, so it's not worth being economical with the truth or burying your head in the sand.
 The penalties for tax evasion for expats are tough to say the least.

 If you're a US citizen, green card holder, or dual citizen and you have lived in Italy for some time but haven't been filing US taxes, don't fear: there's a program called the IRS Streamlined Procedure that allows you to catch up on your filing without facing any penalties.
 It's better to do this soon though, before the IRS comes to you.

 If you spend at least 183 days of the year in Italy, you are considered an Italian resident for tax purposes.
-If you work in Italy, your income will be taxed at source, and if this is your only income you don't need to file a return.
-If you have other income though, you should file a return between 1st May and 30th June following the end of the tax year, with 40% of any tax that you owe payable by 31st May, and the rest by 30th November.
+If you work in Italy, your income will be taxed at source, and if this is your only income you don't need to file an Italian tax return.
+If you have other income though, you should file a return before July 7th following the end of the tax year, with any tax that you owe payable by June 30th.
 If you have any assets outside Italy, you must also file a monitoring return, though these assets aren't currently taxed.
 Italian penalties are harsh for late filing and payment.
 The Italian equivalent of the IRS is called the Agenzia delle Entrate.

 There are also regional and municipal income taxes.

 Charitable contributions, family allowances, social security contributions, alimony, a proportion of medical expenses, some interest paid for loans for real estate (principal residence only), and a proportion of secondary tuition expenses are all deductible.